ProfAvery/cpsc351-project2/README.md

 7. Free blocks A and C.

-8. Dump the contents of the Allocator's memory. *Note*: when debugging, you may wish to do this earlier in the program as well.
+8. Dump the contents of the allocator's memory. *Note*: when debugging, you may wish to do this earlier in the program as well.

-9. Destroy the Allocator object.
+9. Destroy the allocator object.

 *Note*: While `testalloc` makes for a good sanity-check, do not rely exclusively on this test.
 I will test your memory allocator in more